Nature Walks on Long Island to View Fall Foliage

 Just north of Route 25 in Laurel is the 480-acre Laurel Lake Preserve, which features 14 miles of well-groomed nature trails clearly marked for your family to follow.
 The lake is also a popular spot for canoeing, kayaking, and fishing.
 Pack a lunch: There are several picnic tables and a playground to enjoy.

-The Mashomack Preserve is a Long Island nature-lovers dream, with over 2,000 acres of tidal creeks, oak woodlands, fields, and freshwater marshes.
+The Mashomack Preserve is a Long Island nature-lovers dream, with more than 2,000 acres of tidal creeks, oak woodlands, fields, and freshwater marshes.
 The flat landscape makes it a great hike for kids.
-On October 26, enjoy Nature's Halloween Trail, designed especially for families.

 Trails are well-marked for grown-ups and kids alike at the colorful Quogue Wildlife Refuge.